-- a) A customer operating OSG that exclusively uses one or more of the following technologies and/or fuels for producing electricity: fuel cell; wind; solar thermal; photovoltaics ("PV"), sustainable managed biomass; tidal; geothermal; or methane waste, or - b) Uses small, efficient types of combined heat and power ("CHP") generation that do not exceed 1 MW of capacity, and conforms with the following criteria: - i.
+- a) A customer operating OSG that exclusively uses one or more of the following technologies and/or fuels for producing electricity: fuel cell; wind; solar thermal; photovoltaics ("PV"), sustainable managed biomass; tidal; geothermal; or methane waste, or - b) Uses small, efficient types of combined heat and power ("CHP") generation that do not exceed 15 MW of capacity, and conforms with the following criteria: - i.
 Sized to serve no more than 100% of the Customer's maximum potential demand. - ii.
 Annual overall efficiency should not be less than 60% based on the higher heating value (HHV) of the fuel input; - iii.
 The usable thermal energy component should absorb minimum of 20% of the CHP facility's total usable annual energy output; - iv.
 The size limits shall be determined by aggregating the nameplate ratings of the generation units, installed at its location, excluding emergency generation units used only during a utility distribution system failure or in response to the NYISO Emergency Demand Response Program: - v.
-An eligible CHP facility shall demonstrate to the utility that its generation installation meets an environmental standard of no more than 4.4 lbs./MWh ot No_x emissions, based on its electrical and mechanical output or its rated capacity, or as updated by the Department of Environmental Conservation (DEC); - vi.
+An eligible CHP facility shall demonstrate to the utility that its generation installation meets an environmental standard of no more than 4.4 lbs./MWh of No_x emissions, based on its electrical and mechanical output or its rated capacity, or as updated by the Department of Environmental Conservation (DEC); - vi.
 Customers shall comply with the above criteria and; - 1.
 Monitor and record efficiency data, - 2.
 Have records available for utility inspection, - 3.
-Retain the records for a 3-year period.
+Retain the records for a 3-year period. - 4.
+An additional meter will be required for CHP generating facilities greater than 1 MW.
+The customer shall be required to install, at their expense, revenue grade, interval meters to measure generation output and additional telemetry equipment capable of transmitting operational information to the Company.